 The preferred shares of Hydro One Limited are entitled to a preference over the common shares with respect to the payment of dividends.
-Other than the foregoing, there is currently no restriction that would prevent the Company from paying dividends at current levels.
+Other than the foregoing, there is currently no restriction that would prevent the company from paying dividends at current levels.

-For more information on dividends, see the notes to the audited amended consolidated financial statements of Hydro One Limited as at and for the years ended December 31, 2018 and 2017.
+For more information on dividends, see the notes to the audited consolidated financial statements of Hydro One Limited as at and for the years ended December 31, 2019 and 2018.